On distributionally robust extreme value analysis: Generalized extreme value distributions

 If $\gamma = 0,$ the right-hand side is interpreted as $\exp(-\exp(-x)).$\\

-The extremal types theorem asserts that any $G(x)$ that occurs in the right-hand side of \eqref{MAX_LIM_DIST} must be of the form $G_\gamma(ax+b).$ As a convention, any probability distribution $F(x)$ that gives rise to the limiting distribution $G(x) = G_\gamma(ax + b)$ in \eqref{MAX_LIM_DIST} is said to belong to the domain of attraction of $G_\gamma(x).$ In short, it is written as $F \in \mathcal{D}(G_\gamma).$ The parameters $\gamma, a $ and $b$ are, respectively, called the shape, scale and location parameters.
+The extremal types theorem asserts that any $G(x)$ that occurs in the right-hand side of \eqref{MAX_LIM_DIST} must be of the form $G_\gamma(ax+b).$ As a convention, any probability distribution $F(x)$ that gives rise to the limiting distribution $G(x) = G_\gamma(ax + b)$ in \eqref{MAX_LIM_DIST} is said to belong to the maximum domain of attraction of $G_\gamma(x).$ In short, it is written as $F \in \mathcal{D}(G_\gamma).$ The parameters $\gamma, a>0 $ and $b$ are, respectively, called the shape, scale and location parameters.
+From the above we have